click2cloud-ashwin/Documentation/installation-guides/arktos_with_mizar_on_gce.md

 # How to Setup a multi-node Arktos cluster and Mizar using custom image in GCE

 Use cases for a Arktos multi-node dev cluster on GCE are to test features in cloud deployments.
-This document outlines the steps to deploy such a cluster on AWS, and to deploy for kubemark based performance testing.
+This document outlines the steps to deploy such a cluster on GCE

 ## Prerequisites